oripaklak/My-Sound-of-Pixels/README.md

 # My Sound of Pixels

 Sound-of-Pixels separates a musical mixture into its constituent instruments by learning a joint audio-visual representation on the [MUSIC dataset](https://sound-of-pixels.csail.mit.edu/).
-This repo contains the training/evaluation code (PyTorch), dataset utilities, visualization helpers, and an HTML demo generator for showcasing pixel-level audio predictions.
+This repo contains the training/evaluation code (PyTorch), dataset utilities, and visualization helpers for examining pixel-level audio predictions.

 ## Quick Start